 Analogy between Mendelian randomization and randomised controlled trials

 An intuitive way to understand how MR can be used to infer causality is by analogy with randomised controlled trials (RCTs).
 In RCTs the study participants are randomly allocated to one or another treatment, thus any potential confounding between treatment and outcome is avoided, and causal inference is unambiguous.
 MR creates a similar scenario for us.
 Supposing a particular allele is robustly related to trait A, and trait A causes trait B. Alleles are largely passed from parents to offspring independent of environment, and subjects who inherit the allele are in effect being assigned a higher dosage of trait A, while those who don’t inherit the allele are assigned a lower dosage.
-Empirical evidence that there is lack of confounding of genetic variants with factors that confound exposures in conventional observational epidemiological studies is extensive13 .
+Empirical evidence that there is lack of confounding of genetic variants with factors that confound exposures in conventional observational epidemiological studies is extensive13 , though it is important to take measures to avoid introducing confounding through population stratification (Table 2).
 As in randomized controlled trials, groups defined by genotype will experience an on-average difference in exposure to trait A, whilst not differing with respect to confounding factors.
 A by-genotype analysis is equivalent to an intention-to-treat analysis in a randomized controlled trial.
 We outline the conditions for MR and how it is performed in Box 1.

 To date MR has been successfully applied to a wide range of observational associations, covering applications to the causal effects of biomarkers on disease, understanding the correlation between physiological measures, estimating the causal effects of various behaviours and specifying maternal intrauterine influences (Table 1).
-There are a number of limitations to MR that should be considered when using this approach (Table 2)5.
+Though there are a number of limitations to MR that should be considered when using this approach (Table 2), they have been discussed at length elsewhere5 .
 The remainder of this paper will outline recent developments in MR that seeks to address some of these limitations.

 Recent extensions to basic Mendelian Randomization